ntietz/terrible-fizzbuzz/README.md

-# terrible-fizzbuzz
+# Terrible Fizzbuzz

-no one should do this, but someone did
+No one should do this, but someone did.
+These are just some bad implementations of FizzBuzz that I came up with.